obacklin/slotModel/README.md

 # slotModel
 This is a personal project for slot simulation and balancing.
 It covers a full game simulation, a graphical interface for inspection and testing the slot, displaying the paylines, paytables and simulation statistics.
+The project contains configurable paylines,paytables and reels, as well as internal tools for simulations, computing statistics and optimizing reels using a genetic algorithm.

 ### Installation
 Requirements: Python >= 3.10.